Rally cap: History

 The original appearance of the rally cap is a subject of some debate.
+One of the earliest references to the practice comes from an account of an August 23, 1887 game between the New York Giants and the Pittsburgh Alleghenys.
+The New York Tribune recounts how the Giants mascot "turned his cap inside out" and then outfielder George Gore did the same to bring some luck to the Giants during a close game.

 Detroit Tigers fans of the 1940s recall certain players wearing their caps inside-out or in other fanciful ways, but it was not particularly linked to its current usage as a way to urge their teammates to come from behind.
 The rally cap as a good luck talisman is said to have made its first appearance in the Major Leagues during the 1977 and 1978 Texas Rangers seasons when the team finished second in their division with the rally cap being employed in several of their come-from-behind victories.

 However, many fans and baseball writers trace their first awareness of the rally cap to the 1985 Major League Baseball season when fans of the New York Mets, while in attendance at Shea Stadium, occasionally would wear their baseball caps inside-out as a makeshift talisman to generate a come-from-behind victory in the late innings of a baseball game.
 The superstition spread from the fans to the Mets players themselves and subsequently to fans and players of the opposing teams when the Mets played on the road.

 The use of the rally cap rose to national awareness during the 1986 World Series when the New York Mets were playing the Boston Red Sox.
 The Mets were trailing in Game 6 with the Red Sox leading series three games to two.
 In the sixth inning of that game, the television cameras showed certain Mets players in the dugout wearing their caps inside-out.
-In the 10th inning, the Mets were trailing 5-3.
+In the 10th inning, the Mets were trailing 5–3.
 The first two batters of the inning were put out on fly outs, putting the Red Sox one out from the title.
 But the Mets went on to score 3 runs en route to forcing a Game 7, which they won, again on a late comeback.